SMTG-Bham/surfaxe/README.md

 The tutorials can also be run interactively on Binder: [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/SMTG-UCL/surfaxe/develop?filepath=tutorials)

 ### Command line interface
-The scripts are separated into four modules that follow a typical surfaces workflow; these are generation, convergence, analysis and data.
+The scripts can be separated into four modules that follow a typical surfaces workflow; these are generation, convergence, analysis and data, with added plotting functionality.
 The vast majority of `surfaxe` functionality is available via the command line interface, but the python API allows for more flexibility.

 Generation: